 About the Go LA Card

 Go LA Card is a pre-purchased multi-attraction discount pass for the Los Angeles area.
 You buy the card and use it to get into a long list of places and activities like LegoLand and Knotts Berry Farm.
 By buying your admission ahead of time, you get a significant discount.
-The pass gets you into 35 Los Angeles attractions plus one premium attraction on 3, 5 and 7-day cards for one low price.
+The pass gets you into 35 Los Angeles attractions plus one premium attraction on three, five and seven-day cards for one low price.
 Of course, the pricing goes up with the number of days the pass is good for.

 The Go LA Card is digital.
 Order the passes online.
 You'll then receive the pass via email.
 You'll print your pass and guidebook before heading to LA or use the pass on your phone with the free Go City Card app.